jawj/zapatos-docs/src/index.md

 ```

 Wildcard table options have lower precedence than named table options.
 The default values, should you want to restore them for named tables, are `"insert": "auto"` and `"update": "auto"`.
 Note that `"*"` is only supported as the whole key — you can't use a `*` to match parts of names — and only for tables, not for columns.

+* `"schemaJSDoc"` is a boolean that turns JSDoc comments for each column in the generated schema on (the default) or off.
+JSDoc comments enable per-column VS Code pop-ups giving details of Postgres data type, default value and so on.
+They also make the schema file longer and less readable.

 #### Environment variables